SteelCompendium/data-bestiary-md/Demon Chorogaunt.md

 **End Effect**

 At the end of their turn, the chorogaunt can take 5 damage to end one save-ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.

 **Lethe**